 The recommended dietary allowance (RDA) of zinc is:

 The human brain and eyes are made primarily of DHA—and so this nutrient is crucial for pregnant and nursing mothers.
-It’s also been found to be helpful in prevention of breast cancer, depression and ADHD.
+It’s also been found to be helpful in the prevention of breast cancer, depression, and ADHD.

 The recommended dietary allowance (RDA) of omega-3s is:

 There are several vegan algae-based forms of omega-3 on the market today.
-Small studies show that bioavailability of algal oil-derived EPA/DHA is equal to that from cooked salmon.
+Small studies show that the bioavailability of algal oil-derived EPA/DHA is equal to that of cooked salmon.

-Calcium is essential for bone formation, muscle function, nerve transmission and blood pressure, so it’s super important to find a good source of calcium.
-It’s also worth noting that vitamin D is essential for calcium absorption, so these two nutrients go hand-in-hand, and ideally supplemented in tandem.
+Calcium is essential for bone formation, muscle function, nerve transmission, and blood pressure, so it’s super important to find a good source of calcium.
+It’s also worth noting that vitamin D is essential for calcium absorption, so these two nutrients go hand-in-hand and are ideally supplemented in tandem.

-However, recent research has shown that high intake of calcium supplements may increase risk of kidney stones, cardiovascular disease, heart attack or stroke, especially in women over 50, and so I generally don’t recommend calcium supplementation for most.
-However, vegans who consume less than 525 mg calcium daily were found to be at higher risk for bone fractures.
+However, recent research has shown that a high intake of calcium supplements may increase the risk of kidney stones, cardiovascular disease, heart attack, or stroke, especially in women over 50, and so I generally don’t recommend calcium supplementation for most.
+However, vegans who consume less than 525 mg of calcium daily were found to be at higher risk for bone fractures.
 Your best bet is to eat a wide variety of calcium-rich plant foods and fortified foods such as calcium-fortified tofu and soy/nut milks — and to possibly include a small amount of dairy on occasion.